creativecreatorormaybenot/clock/README.md

 * Draw shadow for the ball in `Background` (below everything but the ground).

-* Find better curves for the bounce away and back animations of the clock.
+* Find better curves and durations for the bounce away and back animations of the clock.

 * Take inspiration from https://github.com/JustinFincher/FlutterClock.